Preview Scorn: A descent into Hell that does not give us a gift, but which should please Alien fans

 More “niche” than we thought

 Impossible, in barely 1 hour of demo, to judge the quality of the puzzles offered in the game of Ebb Software, but they generally seemed to us to be well integrated into the universe and consistent with the horrific aspect of the title.
 For example, we had to “free” a poor creature from a strange cocoon, before sending it to be crushed (in a particularly successful noise of guts) in order to recover its hand to use it as a “key” to open a specific door.
-Describe like this, you could imagine yourself in a Monkey Island gone wrong, and that’s kind of what it comes out.
+Describe like this, you might imagine yourself in a Monkey Island gone wrong, and that’s kind of what it comes out.
 The puzzles can be quite tricky and the lack of help may discourage the less persistent.

 Scorn: A descent into Hell that does not give us a gift, but which should please Alien fans